CaiGroup/pyfish_tools/README.md

 - For detected spots, you can map them to their corresponding cell masks
 ### Decoding
 - Gene assignment of non-barcoded sequential smFISH spots
-- Gene assignment of barcoded sequential smFISH spots with SVM Feature Radial Decoder (look at PDF  in corresponding directory for how it works)
+- Gene assignment of barcoded sequential smFISH spots with SVM embedded, feature-based nearest neigbor radial decoder
 ### Gene by Cell
 - Generate gene-by-cell matrix for single-cell analysis
 ### Noise and Fiducial Removal
-- Remove fiducial markers or background spot-like noise by spot detecting on background image
+- Remove fiducial markers or background spot-like noise by spot detecting on background image and searching for corresponding spot in subsequent images
 - Remove fiducial markers or background spot-like noise by looking for redudant spots within a barcoding round
 ### Codebook Generation
 - Convert pseudocolor codebooks to an n-bit string codebook